cubesystems/releaf/docs/documentation/index.md

 Releaf is an administration interface for Rails applications.

-It consists of four components:
+It consists of four main components:

 * __Releaf core__
   * [Automatic CRUD views and actions](usage-basics.html)